hbashton/spotify-ripper/README.rst

       -h, --help            show this help message and exit -S SETTINGS, --settings SETTINGS
-                            Path to settings, config and temp files directory [Default=~/.spotify-ripper] -a, --ascii           Convert the file name and the ID3 tag to ASCII encoding [Default=utf-8] -A, --ascii-path-only
+                            Path to settings, config and temp files directory [Default=~/.spotify-ripper] -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] -A, --ascii-path-only
-                            Convert the file name (but not the ID3 tag) to ASCII encoding [Default=utf-8] -b {160,320,96}, --bitrate {160,320,96}
+                            Convert the file name (but not the metadata tags) to ASCII encoding [Default=utf-8] -b {160,320,96}, --bitrate {160,320,96}
                             Bitrate rip quality [Default=320]
       -c, --cbr             Lame CBR encoding [Default=VBR]